khusmann/khusmann.github.io/src/data/blog/2025/r-nested-development-packages.md

 }
 ```

 As you can see, we provide a custom `renv.snapshot.filter` hook to grab dependencies from the `DESCRIPTION`s of both `myapp` and `myapp.dev`.
-As the comment notes, in order for renv to use this custom hook, you must set `renv$settings$snapshot.type("custom")`.
+As the comment notes, in order for renv to use this custom hook, you must set `renv$settings$snapshot.type("custom")` when setting up your project.

 Here's the contents of `dev/activate.R`: